fabianschwab/ic-ce-mvp-infrastructure/README.md

 Open Issues:

-[ ] Find a way to store the git token in a secure manner in schematics / terraform cloud.
-Maybe change list to map key repo url.
 [ ] No reverse proxy when exposing multiple services with oauth proxy.
 [ ] Service ID creation: Access Rights in IAM